 Be mindful of the heat.

-When we’re hot, we sweat more and need extra fluid.
+When we’re hot, we sweat more and need extra fluid, especially during summer.
 This makes it extra important to be sure you’re staying hydrated.
 You may even need more than the recommended 100 ounces on warm days!

 When you are outdoors on a warm day, here are some ways to beat the heat and stay cool: